First Nation angered by B.C. inland port's failure to have ancestral remains reburied where they were found | CBC News

 "That's an unacceptable development in that area," elder Gerald Etienne told CBC's Doug Herbert.
 "It's a grave injustice by a colonial system."

-Newly elected Stucuws Chief Frank Antoine said he wants the Ashcroft Terminal to hire an independent archeologist reporting solely to the First Nation in the interest of transparency.
+Newly elected St'uxwtews Chief Frank Antoine said he wants the Ashcroft Terminal to hire an independent archeologist reporting solely to the First Nation in the interest of transparency.

 Currently an in-house archeologist employed by the terminal is expected to report any discoveries of artifacts or human remains to the band, the company and the province.